cloudflare/cloudflare-docs/content/email-security/account-setup/sso/generic-sso.md

     | **Signature Algorithm**         | _RSA_-SHA1                                           |
     | **Digest Algorithm**            | _SHA1_                                               |

-3. In the **Attribute Statements**, add your users to the application.
+3. In the **Attribute Statements**, add your application users.
 Emails you add here should match emails users already have in the Area 1 dashboard.

 4. After finishing the setup, download the IDP metadata file.
 Copy and paste it into the **METADATA XML** field in the SSO section of Area 1’s dashboard.
 Refer to **step 4** in the guide below for more details.